miodragArsic/smartliving-cordova/README.md

 	**NOTE:** you will need to install appropriate SDK-s

+4. Install basic plugins (make sure you are in **smartliving-cordova** folder)

+    `cordova plugin add org.apache.cordova.device`
+    `cordova plugin add org.apache.cordova.console`

-4. Put contents of this repository in **www** folder of your Cordova Project
+5. Put contents of this repository in **www** folder of your Cordova Project

-5. Run Cordova project with emulator
+6. Run Cordova project with emulator

 	`cordova emulate ios`